Psykotikism/Mutant_Tanks/README.md

 ```
 // Accessible by the developer and admins with "z" (Root) flag only.
-sm_mt_config - View a section of the config file.
+sm_mt_config - View a section of a config file.
 sm_mt_list - View a list of installed abilities.
 sm_mt_version - View a list of installed abilities.
 sm_tank2 - Spawn a Mutant Tank.